y9san9/kotlin-data-storage/README.md

 # About
+Kotlin Data Storage (KDS) - class that generates json file and stores data there.
+You can use it as android SharedPreferences Create property you can by `property<VariableType>(defaultValue)` delegate

 KDS generates map `property name to property value` and then via gson and delegates store them to file
 # Examples
 ```kotlin